 The Aid and Attendance Program

 While the CCN is a health needs-based program, the Aid and Attendance program focuses on financial need.
 For Veterans, spouses, or surviving spouses who require ongoing support but lack financial resources, the Aid and Attendance benefit can help cover the costs of care.
-Participants can receive direct monthly payments ranging from $1,478 to $2,727, which can be used to pay for home care.
+As of 2025, the monthly Aid & Attendance benefit amounts can be as high as:

 As with other VA programs, this benefit helps if you need assistance with daily living activities, such as bathing, dressing, and eating.